-La Rita is one of my favourite lunchtime restaurants.
-To English eyes it looks very formal – or posh – with white linen tablecloths and napkins, big white china plates and uniformed staff, but it’s a great spot for long, chatty lunches.
+La Rita is one of my favourite lunchtime restaurants in Barcelona.
+To English eyes it looks very formal – or posh – with white linen tablecloths & napkins, big white china plates and uniformed staff, but it’s a great spot for long, chatty lunches.

 The desserts here – the chocolate profiteroles for example – are very good.